 Winners are invited to attend Annual Meeting in October, where they receive ribbons for their artwork and monetary prizes at an Awards Banquet.
 All the winning artwork is displayed at the conference in an exhibit open to the public.

-Before Annual Meeting, Rob creates the exhibit.
-This involves matting and framing artwork, professionally photographing each piece, producing large-type and braille labels, and deciding if any pieces, like sculpture or craft, need special exhibit equipment, such as pedestals or particular lighting.
-APH also hires preparators to set everything up at the conference hotel, a task that takes a whole day.
+Before Annual Meeting, Rob installs the exhibit with the help of professional preparators whose job is to organize the artwork into an engaging exhibit.
+The annual exhibition involves matting and framing artwork, professionally photographing each piece, producing large-type and braille labels, and deciding if any pieces, like sculpture or craft, need special exhibit equipment, such as pedestals or particular lighting.
+The installation of the exhibit during Annual Meeting is a task that takes a whole day.
+The InSights program also maintains an online exhibit at insights-art.org, where artwork from the exhibit is displayed and described.
+During times when we are unable to have a physical location for the exhibit, the online galleries function as an enduring space where anyone from around the world can experience the beautiful pieces.

 At the Awards Banquet, each artist goes on stage to receive their ribbon while Rob describes their artwork.
 Rob said, “I really enjoy describing the artwork because the experience of art is not just visual.
 It’s visceral, and using lush words when describing a piece helps everyone to experience the artwork in a deeper way.
 Being a creative writer, that process is meaningful for me as well.”